Allegations Against Professionals (LADO)

 - liaise with the police and other agencies, and arrange for an allegations meeting to be held if required; if the case is complex there may be a series of meetings

-- monitor and maintain an overview of cases to ensure they're dealt with as quickly as possible consistent with a thorough and fair process
+- monitor and maintain an overview of cases which meet threshold to ensure they're dealt with as quickly as possible, consistent with a thorough and fair process

 - ensure child protection procedures are initiated where the child is considered to be at risk of significant harm